-Digital media is one of the fastest growing industries in the UK, and the need for creative and innovative designers and artists has never been higher.
-Our course will help you develop your artistic vision for the future of digital content using research and analytical skills to underpin your most innovative and creative ideas.
+New technology and changing platforms means there is a constant demand for people with the skills to design and create new and engaging interactive content for advertising, online businesses and social media.
+Our course will help you develop your artistic vision for the future of digital content, while giving you research and analytical skills to underpin your innovative and creative ideas.

-You will follow briefs and challenges that come straight from industry and will have the chance to work with students from other courses in team based collaborative projects.
-Based in the Cambridge School of Art, you will study in a culturally and artistically rich environment and benefit from our industry-standard facilities and vibrant community.
-Cambridge itself is at the forefront of the digital revolution, with many digital agencies and digitally-reliant companies starting up or opening divisions here in recent years, including Sookio, Onespacemedia and Amazon.
+You will follow briefs and challenges that come straight from industry, as well as having the chance to work with students from other courses in team-based collaborative projects.
+You will study in the culturally and artistically rich community of Cambridge School of Art, with access to all our industry-standard facilities.
+Cambridge is at the forefront of the digital revolution, with many digital agencies and digitally-reliant companies starting up or opening divisions here in recent years, including Sookio, Onespacemedia and Amazon.

-Our teaching staff and technicians will support you to develop your skills in drawing and visual communication, core design skills, interactive design, video, digital photography, web design, mobile apps, sound design, user interfaces and digital animation, as well as transferable skills that are in high demand such as team work, project planning, digital portfolio creation and marketing.
+Our teaching staff and technicians will support you to develop your skills in drawing and visual communication; core design skills; interactive design; video; digital photography; web design; mobile apps; sound design; user interfaces; and digital animation, as well as highly sought after transferable skills such as team work, project planning, digital portfolio creation and marketing.

-At the end of the course you will showcase your work as part of our annual Degree Show, attended by industry professionals, recruitment agencies, parents, friends and alumni.
+At the end of the course you will showcase your work as part of our annual Degree Show, which is attended every year by industry professionals and recruitment agencies, as well as parents, friends and alumni.

 Course Leader: Tina Burton

-Our links with major companies in Cambridge, including Frontier and Jagex, will allow you to engage with live briefs and competitions to enhance your portfolio and give you experience of working life.
+Our links with major companies in Cambridge, such as Sookio, Frontier and Jagex, will allow you to engage with live briefs and competitions to enhance your portfolio and give you experience of working life.

 Our in-house employability advisers organise and run workshops, seminars, networking events, portfolio reviews and design challenges.
 They'll also help you find vital work experience, allowing you to graduate with the skills and confidence you'll need to succeed in the creative workplace.
 Find out more about our placements and work experience, or the faculty's employability support.

-By completing our BA (Hons) Digital Media course you'll be prepared not only for roles in the current digital media industry, including web design, social media analysis, content writing, videography, motion graphic artist or interactive designer, but also for near-future careers as detailed in Microsoft's 'Tomorrow's Jobs', such as digital culture commentator or virtual habitat designer.
+By completing our BA (Hons) Digital Media course you'll be prepared not only for roles in the current digital media industry, including web design, social media analysis, content writing, videography, motion graphic artist or interactive designer, but also for near-future careers such as digital culture commentator or virtual habitat designer.
 You might even invent your own new role in this fresh and exciting cultural landscape.